MSc in Refugee and Forced Migration Studies

 - A broad understanding of the literature on forced migration and refugees

-- Original thinking and sound evaluative tools
+- Original thinking, unique research skills and sound evaluative tools